Education • Beta-Glucans • GoMushroom

 Why Structure Matters So Much

-An extract with a slightly lower beta-glucan percentage can in practice be more interesting than one with a higher number — if the polysaccharide structures in the first are better preserved.
+The biological activity of beta-glucans is therefore closely connected to chain length, molecular weight, branching and spatial conformation.
+[4,5] An extract with a slightly lower beta-glucan percentage can in practice be more interesting than one with a higher number — if the polysaccharide structures in the first are better preserved.
 Percentage is easy to communicate.
 Structure tells you more.

 The Role of Process: Where the Real Difference Is Made